 As a result of the legislation, your metalcasting operation may wish to consider four responses to the DTSA after consulting your business attorney:

 First, you may wish to update your employment and confidentiality agreements to disclose the whistleblower immunity provisions in the DTSA.
 If you do so, your metalcasting facility may be eligible to recover double damages or attorney fees in trade secret litigation.

 Second, reevaluate your company’s tolerance for bringing trade secrets claims.
 Many companies have been deterred from making claims in the past because of the uncertainties and delays in state courts.
 Federal courts, however, have smaller case loads, allowing them to more directly and efficiently manage such litigation.

 Third, take inventory of your company’s trade secrets and evaluate the protections in place to maintain the confidentiality of those secrets.
 Preventative measures are far more effective and less costly at keeping your secrets safe than trying to “re-secure” a trade secret after it is disclosed.

 Fourth, develop response plans for suspected misappropriation and for receiving a seizure order.
 Trade secret litigation tends to move relatively quickly.
 Having a plan for what to do in the event your secrets are stolen will prevent unnecessary delays that can compromise your rights.

-Click here to see this story as it appears in Modern Casting.
+Click here to see this story as it appears in the April 2017 issue of Modern Casting.